cstatro/brew-buddy/README.md

 ### Overview

 Brew Buddy is a CLI App that accesses the BreweryDB API.
-It allows you search beers on the API, rate beers between 1-5, save beers that a user is interested, view profile stats, and view stats on the application as a whole.
-It relies on 4 Models to save data and create relationships and a Session Model to facilitate the user interaction with our menu interface.
+It allows you search beers on the API, rate beers on a scale between 1-5, save beers that a user is interested in, view profile stats, and view stats on the application as a whole.
+It relies on 4 models for saving/joining data and a session model to facilitate the user interaction with our menu interface.

 ### Install Instructions
 1. Clone the project into a local repository and run ```bundle install```